kartikaya924/Student-Performance-Prediction-using-Data-Mining-Techniques/README.md

 ## Data Mining Techniques used
-1.Decision Tree and Random Forests -
+1.Decision Tree -
 Due to its lesser complexity and simple architecture, decision trees are widely used in EDM.
 It consists of nodes and leaves where data is continuously split in accordance with certain parameters.
 Another advantage of decision tree is that it requires lesser time for data preparation and is easy to interpret.

-Random Forests on the other hand perform classification by constructing a number of decision trees at training time using bootstrapping, random subsets of features and average voting.
+2.Random Forests - They on the other hand perform classification by constructing a number of decision trees at training time using bootstrapping, random subsets of features and average voting.
 It is more robust than decision trees and lesser prone to overfitting.

-2. K-nearest neighbors -
+3. K-nearest neighbors -
 It determines the class of the data point through a majority voting principle.
 It means that a class label can assigned to a data point based on it’s distance to it’s nearest neighbors.
 Its relatively lesser computation time compared to other classification techniques and clarity makes it very useful in EDM.

-3. Support Vector Machine
+4. Support Vector Machine
 It is generally used for smaller datasets and hence perform relatively faster.
 In this technique a hyper plane is drawn which helps to separate two or more different classes.
 The